-Although the Georgia Partnership continues to endorse implementation of the higher standards, we believe open dialogue is prudent.
+Although the Georgia Partnership continues to endorse implementation of the higher standards (Georgia Performance Standards), we believe open dialogue is prudent.
 Both support and opposition stories may be found on the Better Standards for a Better Georgia web site (see link above).

 Check the left side of this page for general reports, studies and other Common Core/higher standards information.

 Here's a commentary from a Maureen Downey AJC 'Get Schooled' blog that reviews results after five years (October 5): At five-year mark, is Common Core is delivering on promise of improved academics?

 Thomas B. Fordham Institute

 Looking for Common Core/higher standards supporting background?
 The Fordham Institute is one of the best information resources.
 Information here dates back to 2015:

 Information from the Thomas B. Fordham Institute: The Institute is a right of center think tank that believes the implementation of higher standards is the right thing to do.
 Their leadership is in the thick of the fight to save the higher standards.
 Most current posts go top to bottom.

 Common Confusion - Most Kids in America Aren't On Track for Success.
 So Why Don't They or Their Parents Know it?
 Mike Petrilli: In May, a new organization called Learning Heroes released a survey with a startling finding: 90 percent of parents believe their children are performing at “grade level” or higher in their schoolwork.
 (September 21)